spring-attic/spring-hadoop/README.md

 ## Supported distros

-By default Spring for Apache Hadoop compiles against the Apache Hadoop 2.2.x stable relase (hadoop22) *.
+By default Spring for Apache Hadoop compiles against the Apache Hadoop 2.5.x stable relase (hadoop25) *.

 The following distros and versions are also supported:

-- Apache Hadoop 2.4.1 (hadoop24)
+- Apache Hadoop 2.4.x (hadoop24) *
-- Apache Hadoop 2.5.0 (hadoop25)
-- Pivotal HD 1.1 (phd1)
-- Pivotal HD 2.0 (phd20) *
 - Pivotal HD 2.1 (phd21) *
-- Cloudera CDH4 YARN (cdh4)
-- Cloudera CDH5 YARN (cdh5) *
+- Cloudera CDH5 (cdh5) *
 - Hortonworks HDP 2.0 (hdp20) *
 - Hortonworks HDP 2.1 (hdp21) *

 \* The distributions noted with and asterisk will include spring-yarn support in the build.

-* For anyone using older distros and versions we recommend using Spring for Apache Hadoop 1.0.x which is maintained here: https://github.com/spring-projects/spring-hadoop/tree/1.0.x
+* For anyone using older distros and versions we recommend using either Spring for Apache Hadoop 1.0.x which is maintained here: https://github.com/spring-projects/spring-hadoop/tree/1.0.x or Spring for Apache Hadoop 2.0.x which is maintained here: https://github.com/spring-projects/spring-hadoop/tree/2.0.x

 To compile against a specific distro version pass the `-Pdistro=<label>` project property, like so: